29 Aug 2022

 What is the average water temperature in the Outer Banks?

-The average water temperature in the Outer Banks is 63 degrees Fahrenheit.
+While OBX water temperature by month varies, the average water temperature in the Outer Banks is 63 degrees Fahrenheit.

 Why is Outer Banks water cold?